felipe-canever-fernandes/dodger/README.md

 ## Credits

 The font used in the game is VP Pixel Simplified by [VP Type](https://www.myfonts.com/foundry/Val_Kalinic/).
 The sprites were made by me in [Aseprite](https://github.com/aseprite/aseprite).
 The sounds were generated in [Bfxr](https://www.bfxr.net/).
+Special thanks to my friend Benjamin for suggesting improvements to the wording of this document.

 ## License